Sunday an Art auction

 Reason.

-I had experienced an increasing dissolution of values in my own and other artists works.
-Everything I saw remained indifferent.
-I came to the conclusion that the constant demand for renewal makes ideas old the same minute as they are produced.
+I had experienced a dissolution of value in my own and other artists’ work.
+I came to the conclusion that the constant demand for renewal makes ideas old the minute they are produced.

-As a consequence I decided to treat my artworks as any consumption product in society.
-These works, however good as artworks they were considered, were forfeited.
+As a consequence, I decided to treat my artworks like any consumption product in society.
+These works, however good works of art they were considered to be, were ”passé”.

 The auction suited my purpose.
-Not the cultivated Art auction – where art has a value – but the more simple form, where you can by everything cheap – if, you are fast enough.
+Not the cultivated Art auction – where Art has a value – but the more simple form, where you can buy everything cheap – if, you are fast enough.

 Realization: The project was treated and advertised like any consumption product.
 An auction agency took care of the auction.
 The public had only one chance to see the works, the same day they were sold out.